 Closing costs are also required.
 You can usually expect to pay between 2% to 5% of the total loan balance in closing costs, though these vary by lender.

-In some cases, you might qualify for a no closing cost refinance, which essentially means your closing costs are rolled into the loan balance.
+In some cases, you might qualify for a no-closing-cost refinance, which essentially means your closing costs are rolled into the loan balance.

-How refinancing a jumbo loan impacts your mortgage
+Benefits of refinancing a jumbo loan

 Here are some ways refinancing your jumbo loan can affect your mortgage: